The Old Coffee Tavern, Warwick

 THE MUDDY VERDICT:

-Good for: Good gastropub grub in homely surroundings – there are no airs and graces here and overnight stays.
+Good for: Top-notch gastropub grub in relaxed surroundings, friendly atmosphere and comfy overnight stays in the centre of town – there are no airs and graces here.
 The Old Coffee Tavern would work equally well for relaxed family gatherings, Sunday roasts or a low-key date night.
 Foodies will be impressed by the locally sourced ingredients and travellers will enjoy the very warm welcome and period boutique stay.

 Not for: Formal dining.